18F/myusa-ux/research/usability/sprint33_small-business-script.md

 :explosion: Liz has a PDF that she will link here which should do the job.

-_Does the participant have any questions about the consent?_
+_Check whether the participant has any questions or concerns about the consent_

-## Relationship with government sign-in
+## Relationship with federal websites and signing in

 ### About your business

-What does your business do?

-What's your job / role there?

-### Frequency
-_**Frequency and Transaction with gov't can be asked in any order.
-What is their specific context?**_

-Have you logged into a government website in the past year?

-How many times?

-Which ones?
-Why?
+:arrow_right: Knowledge goals: Learn what the participant's business does and what s/he does there.

-### Transactions with gov't
+### Relationships with government

-What was your last online interaction with the federal government? (if any) —

-How did it go?
-What started it?

-Is that typical, in your experience?
+:arrow_right: Knowledge goals: Learn how often participant logs into government websites, which ones s/he principally visits,  and the purpose of the visits.
+Follow-up on how the most recent ones progressed.

+_Phrase questions to fit the context of the participant's business and role.
+You'll probably ask slightly different questions, in a different order, each time._

-## Sign-in flow
+## Evaluating the sign-in flow

 Let's move on to looking at a service we're currently developing.

 MyUSA is an application we are currently designing to streamline the process of signing in to government websites.

-To give you an example ofMyUSA works, we are using BusinessUSA, which is a website that rounds up resources provided by the federal government to help small businesses.
+To give you an example of MyUSA works, we are using BusinessUSA, which is a website that rounds up resources provided by the federal government to help small businesses.

-We're going to do today is called a talk-aloud activity -- I'd like to you say what you're thinking as you go through the pages.
+We're going to do today is called a talk-aloud activity -- I'd like to go through the pages and verbally describe what you're seeing, doing, and thinking.

 We're still working on it, so this is more like a Powerpoint online than it is a real website.
 Not all of it is interactive.
 You will likely click on things that don't work.
 That's ok.
 We'll tell you if that happens.

 _Ask them to go to Invision liveshare link and sign in.
 Let them know that it might take a moment to load_

-### Front page of sample site
+Here's a general scenario.
 So, let's say you've come to BusinessUSA looking for financing opportunities.
 You find a page -- this page --  with the access financing wizard -- that will help you find relevant opportunities for your business.

-What would you do next?

-[If s/he wouldn't log in, ask them to log in anyway]
+:arrow_right: Knowledge goals: Describe their expectations for what each screen does, how it works, and what they would do next to accomplish their goals.
+Identify where their expectations have been violated (if at all), and why.
+Check whether they have any unanswered questions about what the service does and how it works.

+_Watch what each individual participant does and improvise specific questions based on what you observe._

+_Depending on the circumstance, you might ask: "What would you do after {describe their previous action}?" or "What did you expect to happen when the {name page here} loaded?" or "Why did you say {repeat their words}?"_

+### Screens to test
+#### front page of sample site
-### Choose how to log in?
+#### Choose how to log in?

-What would you do next?

-How would you choose to log in?

-[If not MyUSA, then ask to try out MyUSA]

-What would you expect to happen if you did that?

-### Enter email
+#### Enter email

-So this is _Liz's_ email, not yours but you get the point...
+_Clarify that this is Liz's email, not the participant's_

-What would you do next?

-### Almost there
+#### Almost there

-What would you do next?

-Why?

-[See if s/he clicks the button]
+_Observe whether participant clicks the Ok close button_

-### Email
+#### Email

-What would you do next?

-### Permissions
+#### Permissions
+:arrow_right: Knowledge goals for permissions page: Observe how they navigate the toggles and help text buttons.
+Probe more fully on any concerns about data sharing, particularly of PII.

-_**Can be asked in any order.
-Each person will navigate this differently, follow them.**_
+_Prompt participants to use help text or click toggles if they do not do so on their own.
+Each person will navigate this differently, follow them._

-What's your first reaction?

-What do you see first?

-Is this what you expected?

-Do you have any questions?

 Now I'm going to ask you to do a few things for me.

-#### Task 1: Tell me why we're asking for your email.
+##### Task 1: Tell me why we're asking for your email.

 [If they don't see the why button, you can spend a little time on letting them guess. _Then_ ask them to click the button and see what they say.]

-#### Task 2: Let's say you wanted to send your name.
-How would you do that?

-Would you share your name?

-Why or why not?

-[See if they can find the toggle and what they think about entering the name, and the toggle yes / no]
+##### Task 2: Share your name with BusinessUSA.

 [They can either click toggle or try to type in a name -- both are success states]

-#### Task 3: State

-Say you live in CA and want to tell MyUSA that you live there.
+##### Task 3: Tell MyUSA that you live in CA.

-[Finding a specific line and clicking okay]
+[Success state: finding a specific line and clicking okay]

-How do you feel about doing that?

-#### Task 4: Now do the same for being a veteran.
+##### Task 4: Now do the same for being a veteran.

-How'd that go?

 #### Complete

-Great, let's say you're finished with this page.
-What would you do to finish up and log in?
+##### Task 5: Now finish the login.

 ## Conclusion

-Anything else you want to say?
-Anything I should have asked about?
-Anything you'd like me to delete from my notes?
+:arrow_right: Knowledge goals: Make sure the participant has (a) said everything s/he wanted to say and (b) knows that you will delete anything from the notes at his/her request.

 Thanks so much for your time.